 Pools need replastering more often today because plaster materials have changed.
 Plaster mixes, prior to the mid 1970’s, included asbestos fibers to improve the initial application and strength.
 Plaster of this type could look decent for up to 20 years before having to resurface.

 Since today’s plasters don’t contain asbestos, they do not last as long.
 Manufactures have improved plaster products to allow for a typical warranty of 2-5 years, depending on the product.
-These reasons are why we recommend fiberglass resurfacing as an excellent choice for lower maintenance and longer warranties.
+These reasons are why we recommend fiberglass resurfacing and plaster pool resurfacing as an excellent choice for lower maintenance and longer warranties.